FelipeLRoll/portfolio-eng/README.md

   * Predict the Avarage Salary per Month of Data Science Job Listings
   * Observing all the relevant columns that affect the salary
   * Testing and selecting the best model
-  * Use Flask to build a client
+  * Use Flask/Streamlit to build a webapp

 - **Results:**

-  The result can be seen using the _prediction.ipynb_ class for a quick test, or by using Flask as instructed in the [Readme](https://github.com/FelipeLRoll/ds_salary/blob/main/README.md)
+  * The result for the flask webapp can be seen using the _prediction.ipynb_ class for a quick test, or by using Flask as instructed in the [Readme](https://github.com/FelipeLRoll/ds_salary/blob/main/README.md)

+  * Results for the streamlit version can be seen [Here](https://ds-salary.streamlit.app)

 # **Python Portfolio**